 In addition to the daily seminar discussions, the students will be guided by three Yale undergraduate student residential teaching assistants and a graduate student program coordinator.
 The residential teaching assistants will organize supplementary workshops, help students with the analytic and writing skills essential for success at college and live in the residences with them.
 The graduate coordinator will oversee the program and offer additional advising, organize local field trips in the New Haven area and arrange explorations of additional resources on the Yale campus.

 The residential program aims to foster a small community of intellectually ambitious students that will outlast the two weeks of the seminar.
-The faculty, residential teaching assistants, and coordinator will remain in touch with the students through the 2018-19 academic year to support students in the process of applying to college.
+After completing the summer program, students become CTW Fellows and continue to meet with the faculty, residential teaching assistants, and coordinator throughout the 2019-20 academic year.
+Students also receive support in the process of applying to college.

-Citizens, Thinkers, Writers is offered by Yale’s Humanities Program as part of Yale’s Pathways to the Arts & Humanities initiative, in consultation with The Education Studies Program.
+Citizens-Thinkers-Writers is offered by Yale’s Humanities Program as part of Yale’s Pathways to the Arts & Humanities initiative.